nano256/hackzh23-scan-the-bank/README.md

   - Gender
   - Professional qualification

-The combination of one direct field plus any other (direct, indirect, potential indirect) is classified as sensitive data.
+The combination of one direct field plus any other (direct, indirect, potential indirect) is classified as sensitive data, except for RSA private keys which are always classified as sensitive.
 Otherwise, it is classified as **NON**-sensitive data.

 ### Examples